Generic local rings on a spectrum between Golod and Gorenstein: Parameters of multiplication on the Tor-algebra

 \begin{prf*} As in \conref{resR} let $D$ be the canonical module of $Q/\mfq^a$ and set

 The ranks of the $\k$-vector spaces $\sfA'_i$, $\sfA_i$, and $\sfA''_i$ are given by \eqref{resD}, \thmref{resR}, and \prpref{resR2}; in particular one has

-The exact sequence \eqref{FFF} induces an exact sequence of $\k$-vector spaces
+The exact sequence $0 \lra D(-t-a-2) \lra R \lra R_2 \lra 0$ induces an exact sequence of $\k$-vector spaces

 where the numbers under the arrows indicate the ranks of the maps.
 These ranks are computed by way of \eqref{rel}.
-In \eqref{FFF} the resolutions $F$ and $F''$ are differential graded algebras, see \pgref{ms0}, and the map $F \to F''$ is a morphism of such algebras.
-Therefore, $\psi = (\mapdef{\psi_i}{\sfA_i}{\sfA_i''})_{0\le i\le 3}$ is a morphism of bigraded $\k$-algebras.
+The minimal free resolutions $F$ and $F''$ are differential graded algebras, see \pgref{ms0}, and the map $R \to R_2$ lifts to a morphism